CUMLSec/stateformer/README.md

 ## Introduction

-[StateFormer](https://sites.google.com/site/kexinpeisite/stateformer.pdf?attredirects=0) is a tool that aims to recover types from binary executable based on transfer learning.
-We propose a pretraining task called Generative State Modeling (GSM) to learn assembly code operational semantics, and then transfer the learned knowledge for type inference.
+[StateFormer](https://sites.google.com/site/kexinpeisite/stateformer.pdf?attredirects=0) is a tool that aims to recover source-level type information from stripped binary executable based on transfer learning.
+Inspired by how human analyzer reason about the program, we propose a pretraining task called Generative State Modeling (GSM) to teach an ML model assembly code operational semantics, and then transfer the learned knowledge for type inference.
+See our [paper](https://sites.google.com/site/kexinpeisite/stateformer.pdf?attredirects=0) for details.

 <p align="center"><img src="figs/stateformer_workflow.png" alt="workflow" width="800"></p>

-We propose a hierarchical input combination module to learn across multiple modalities of the program, i.e., code, execution trace, structures (positional embeddings), and architectural information (e.g., x86, ARM, MIPS) with self-attention layers in Transformer.
-To implement StateFormer, we extend [Fairseq](https://github.com/pytorch/fairseq).
+We develop a hierarchical input combination module to learn across multiple modalities of the program, i.e., code, execution trace, structures (positional embeddings) with self-attention layers in Transformer.
+We employ [Neural Arithmetic Units (NAU)](https://arxiv.org/abs/2001.05016) to help the model learn how instructions manipulate numerical values.
+To implement StateFormer, we extend [Fairseq](https://github.com/pytorch/fairseq) toolkit.

 <p align="center"><img src="figs/stateformer_arch.png" alt="arch" width="800"></p>